plamere/playlistminer/README.md

 most frequently in the matching playlist.
 These top songs can then be saved to your own playlist.

-Crowdlister is online at http://static.echonest.com/crowdlister
+Crowdlister is online at TBD

 It makes use of the Spotify Web API.